Contact Us

 Networking Quantum Processing Unit (QPU) chips to maximize the number of multi-chip dies within a cryostat is a promising method for scaling quantum computing power.
 This method uses optical interconnects to link the chips, and is not limited by the number of qubits on a single chip or the size of the cryostat.
 The critical factor in this approach is the fidelity of entanglement between different QPUs.
 High fidelity is necessary for effective communication and processing across the networked chips.
 To achieve this, transduction might be necessary to convert quantum information between different types of qubits, such as from trapped-ion qubits in a QPU to photonic qubits that travel through optical fiber.

-The road to practical quantum computing is paved with entanglement-based quantum networks
+The road to practical quantum computing is paved with entanglement-based networks

 Aliro